yogsototh/Scratch/content/html/en/blog/2010-05-24-Trees--Pragmatism-and-Formalism.md

 4. Verify the result
 5. Found a bug
 6. Resolve the bug
-7. Go to the third step
+7. Go to step 3.

-And this is a *standard* workflow for computer engineer.
+This was a *standard* workflow for computer engineer.
 The flaw came from the first step.
 I thought about how to resolve the problem but with the eyes of a *pragmatic engineer*.
 I was saying:

 > That should be a simple perl search and replace program.
 > Let's begin to write code

 This is the second sentence that was plainly wrong.
-Because of old external errors I started in the wrong direction.
+I started in the wrong direction.
 And the workflow did not work from this entry point.

-Let's have a look at the *engineer workflow*.
-In fact, it is a simple algorithm which start from some point, and ameliorate himself at each step until it reach a solution.
-The key point is, you have a bad start, you can potentially never reach a solution point.
+## Thinking

 ## spoiler